UCANR-IGIS/wrkshputils/README.md

 experimental](https://img.shields.io/badge/lifecycle-experimental-orange.svg)](https://lifecycle.r-lib.org/articles/stages.html#experimental)
 <!-- badges: end -->

-Workshop Utilities for R contains a few utilty functions for planning and conducting workshops.
-They include:
+Workshop Utilities for R contains utility functions for planning and conducting R workshops in a virtual environment.
+These include:

--   create custom HTML report for a Google Form survey
+-   createing custom HTML reports for a Google Form registration surveys

+-   plot online PNG and JPG images in RStudio, as a kind of popup slide that can be embedded in a script

--   create HTML pages with hints and tips, with an option to created bitly links
+-   create HTML pages containing hints and tips, populated by a Google Sheet, that can be embedded in a R Notebook as hints and solutions.
+    Option to create bitly links. *coming soon*